-A. The Conservation Commission shall administer, implement and enforce this By-Law.
-Any powers granted to or duties imposed upon the Conservation Commission through this By-Law, to the extent allowed by law, may be delegated in writing to its Designated Agent.

-- B. Stormwater and Erosion Control Permits shall be issued as follows: - 1) Minor Stormwater and Erosion Control Permits shall be issued by the Designated Agent of the Conservation Commission.
+- A. The Conservation Commission shall administer, implement and enforce this By-Law.
+Any powers granted to or duties imposed upon the Conservation Commission through this By-Law, to the extent allowed by law, may be delegated in writing to its Designated Agent. - B. Stormwater and Erosion Control Permits shall be issued as follows: - 1) Administrative approvals for single-family home projects shall be issued as part of the Engineering Division review of building permit applications, but shall require consultation with the Designated Agent of the Conservation Commission. - 2) Minor Stormwater and Erosion Control Permits shall be issued by the Designated Agent of the Conservation Commission.
 Review by the Conservation Commission is not required. - (a) The Applicant shall submit an Application, fees, and any other permit submission requirements, as specified in this By-Law or the regulations of this By-Law, and shall also comply with any requirements of the Designated Agent. - (b) The Designated Agent shall review the submittal for compliance with this By-Law and the By-Law's regulations.
-The Designated Agent shall take an Action as specified in Section 7.H. of this By-Law. - (c) Additional permit procedures and requirements shall be defined and included as part of any rules and regulations promulgated under Section 6 of this By-Law. - 2) Major Stormwater and Erosion Control Permits shall be reviewed and issued by the Conservation Commission. - (a) The Applicant shall submit an Application, fees, and any permit submission requirements, specified in this By-Law or the regulations for this By-Law, and shall also comply with any requirements of the Conservation Commission. - (b) The Conservation Commission shall review the submittal for compliance with this By-Law and the By-Law's regulations as part of the Conservation Commission's public hearing process on the proposed project.
+The Designated Agent shall take an Action as specified in Section 7.H. of this By-Law. - (c) Additional permit procedures and requirements shall be defined and included as part of any rules and regulations promulgated under Section 6 of this By-Law. - 3) Major Stormwater and Erosion Control Permits shall be reviewed and issued by the Conservation Commission. - (a) The Applicant shall submit an Application, fees, and any permit submission requirements, specified in this By-Law or the regulations for this By-Law, and shall also comply with any requirements of the Conservation Commission. - (b) The Conservation Commission shall review the submittal for compliance with this By-Law and the By-Law's regulations as part of the Conservation Commission's public hearing process on the proposed project.
 The Conservation Commission shall take an Action as specified in Section 7.H. of this By-Law. - (c) Additional permit procedures and requirements shall be defined and included as part of any rules and regulations promulgated under Section 6 of this By-Law.